Modified 2019-11-12 by gzardini

 Let’s focus on the update step, as the predict step is simply applying the model of the dynamics on the belief.

-In this node, the estimation of (d, \phi) is represented as a matrix, holding d on one axis and \phi on the other.
-This means that the space of (d, \phi) is discretized.
-The discretization step is controlled by the matrix_mesh_size parameter.
-The bigger the discretization is, the rougher the estimates will be.
-The smaller the discretization is, the finer the estimates will be.
+In this node, the estimation of is represented as a matrix, holding on one axis and on the other.
+This means that the space of is discretized.
+The discretization step is controlled by the matrix_mesh_size

-But since the minimum and maximum values of both d and \phi are constant, the size of the matrix increases when the discretization step becomes smaller.
+But since the minimum and maximum values of both and are constant, the size of the matrix increases when the discretization step becomes smaller.
 In Exercise 3 - Choosing the best matrix size, you will have to play with this parameter to understand the trade-off between the granularity of the estimation and the computation time.

 Snippet of the bayes filter: